Lilith (film): Production

 Produced by Rossen's Centaur Productions and financed mainly by distributor Columbia Pictures, Lilith was shot on location over a period of six weeks in a rented boarding house and the Killingsworth Taylor mansion, Long Island, and in Rockville, Maryland, where the clinic was located.
 One week of shooting was done in the studio.
 Rossen, already weakened by illness and medication when filming started, finished the film in complete exhaustion.
 According to Jean Seberg, this was owed in parts to Rossen's and Beatty's permanent confrontations over how to play his role.

+According to Beatty biographer Peter Biskind:Beatty made no secret of the fact that he thought Rosson was making a mess of the movie, and told him so, which enraged the director.
+The actor attributed some of the problem to Rossen's drinking.
+Finally, in frustration, Beatty intentionally mucked up some of his scenes, as he later confessed, by mumbling, so much so that he earned the nickname of "Whispering Jack Smith," after a singer popular in the 1920s and 1930s.Lillith was Gene Hackman's second film (after 1961's Mad Dog Coll).
+His part consisted of only one scene, but three years later Beatty remembered him from that brief moment and cast him in what would be Hackman's breakout role of Clyde Barrow's older brother Buck in one of the landmark films of the 1960s, Bonnie and Clyde.

 Release

 Lilith had originally been chosen by the MPAA as the official American entry to the 1964 Venice Film Festival, but was withdrawn after press reports that festival director Luigi Chiarini had disparaged its artistic merit.
 It screened at the New York Film Festival on 19 September 1964.
 Upon its subsequent cinema release, the film turned out a commercial failure.